sjcco/Rubbot/README.md

 ### Setup

-- Clone repository
+- Clone repository by running ''' git clone https://github.com/sjcco/Rubbot '''
-- Install Twitter gem
+- Install Twitter gem by running ''' gem install twitter -v 6.2.0 '''

 ## Instructions

 - Run the main.rb file
-- After that any mention to @CarlosCamposO with the appropiate Hashtag will be responded as follows
+- After that any mention on twitter to @CarlosCamposO with the appropiate Hashtag will be responded as follows

 -- #Hashtag ----response
 #hello #Hello to you too